 Another new option that is rapidly gaining popularity is the heat pump.
 This furnace pulls heat from the ground or air using refrigerant coils.
 Ground source heat pumps can cost between $7000 to $25000 while air source pumps can cost between $1500 to $7000.
 These furnaces can be used as air conditioning units during the summer but most of them cannot operate in extremely cold climates which limits their efficacy.

-To determine the furnace's efficiency, always look up its AFUE (Annual Fuel Utilization Efficiency rating).
+How efficient is your furnace?
+Always look up its AFUE (Annual Fuel Utilization Efficiency rating).
 A higher AFUE value shows that the furnace is more efficient.
-Natural and propane gas are relatively more efficient than electric furnaces.
+Natural gas is relatively more efficient than other fuels.
 This makes them a little more expensive.
 Gas furnaces need the availability of natural gas and regular maintenance to ensure that no carbon monoxide or gas is leaking.
 Before purchasing a gas furnace, you may want to speak to an HVAC professional to ensure that your home can support it.

 Furnace Repair Costs